elf4j/elf4j-api/README.md

 ### Message arguments

 For any `Object` type message argument, if its run-time type is `Supplier`, then by convention, the Supplier#get method will be applied first before further logging process.
-This makes it possible to mix and match `Supplier` type of arguments with those of other types.
+This makes it possible to mix and match `Supplier` type arguments with those of other types.
 E.g. using the convenient Logger#arg method to provide a Supplier<?> lambda, we can mix message arguments as in:

 ```
 logger.log("mixing arguments {} and {}", "a regular Object arg1", arg(() -> "a Supplier<?> arg2"));